What to know aboutHolland Park

-Studio flats for sale are rare and when they do come on the market they fetch upwards of £350,000.
-There are plenty of Victorian converted flats and mansion blocks for sale through Marsh & Parsons, who are one of Holland Park's premier estate agents.
-On Holland Road W14, there are one-bedroom flats for sale from £425,000 and two-bedroom flats sell from £600,000.
-In the mansion block of Oakwood Court W11 a one-bedroom flat, covering 700 square feet, will sell for almost £900,000.
-In Grove House, on Addison Road W14, prices are marginally lower, and an unmodernised one-bedroom property will sell for £650,000, and you can expect to pay around £750,000 for a one-bed in good condition.
+Studio flats for sale are rare and when they do come onto the market they fetch upwards of 350,000.
+There are plenty of Victorian converted flats and mansion blocks for sale through Marsh & Parsons, one of Holland Park's premier estate agents.
+On Holland Road W14, there are one-bedroom flats for sale from 425,000 and two-bedroom flats sell from 600,000.
+In the mansion block of Oakwood Court W11 a one-bedroom flat, covering 700sqft, will sell for up to 900,000.
+In Grove House, on Addison Road W14, prices are marginally lower, and an unmodernised one-bedroom property will sell for 650,000 you can expect to pay around 750,000 for a one-bed in good condition.

-Marsh & Parsons also sell new-build properties, and a one-bedroom apartment will expect to achieve around £410,000.
-Few flats in the area come with their own parking space, but the price of a permit is reasonable, ranging from £117 to £207 a year, depending on vehicles emissions rating, and entitles residents to park almost anywhere in the Royal Borough of Kensington & Chelsea.
-Two-bedroom flats on Holland Road W14 start at about £550,000, and on Elsham Road and Russell Road W14, which have excellent transport links, prices start at about £600,000.
-In more desirable areas, such as Clarendon Road W1, a two-bedroom flat will achieve approximately £950,000.
+Marsh & Parsons also sells new-build properties, and a one-bedroom apartment should achieve around 410,000.
+Few flats in the area come with their own parking space, but the price of a permit is reasonable, ranging from 117 to 207pa, depending on vehicles emissions ratings, and entitles residents to park almost anywhere in the Royal Borough of Kensington & Chelsea.
+Two-bedroom flats on Holland Road W14 start at about 550,000, and on Elsham Road and Russell Road W14, which have excellent transport links, prices start at about 600,000.
+In more desirable areas, such as Clarendon Road W1, a two-bedroom flat will achieve approximately 950,000.

-However, this extremely affluent area has not always been so grand.
-Holland Park’s Pottery Lane, the site of an old brickworks, used to be known as Pigswill Lane and, as a den of iniquity, was a home to cock-fighting.
-Today however, two-bedroom cottages on this lane will sell for around £875,000.
+This extremely affluent area has not always been so grand; Holland Parks Pottery Lane, the site of an old brickworks, used to be known as Pigswill Lane and, as a den of iniquity, was a home to cock-fighting.
+Today however, two-bedroom cottages on this lane sell for around 875,000.

-For a house, prices start at approximately £1 million in Holland Park, where you can buy a two-bedroom 1970's house with garage on Walmer Road W11.
-A former worker's cottage on Avondale Park Gardens W11, covering 1,100 sq ft recently sold, after sealed bids, for £1,017,000 through estate agents Marsh & Parsons.
-In Queensdale Walk W11, a small two-bedroom mews house will sell for £1.25m and for something larger, period houses on Portland Road sell for anything from around £2.7 million to £10 million.
+For a house, prices start at approximately 1 million in Holland Park, where you can buy a two-bedroom 1970s house with a garage on Walmer Road W11.
+A former worker's cottage on Avondale Park Gardens W11, covering 1,100sqft recently sold, after sealed bids, for 1.017 million through estate agents Marsh & Parsons.
+In Queensdale Walk W11, a small two-bedroom mews house will sell for 1.25 million and for something larger, period houses on Portland Road sell for anything from around 2.7 million up to 10 million.
 For the very best addresses you can expect to pay a lot more.
-On Addison Crescent W14, where Simon Cowell has a home, prices start at about £8 million, and prices in Ilchester Place W14, which backs on to Holland Park, are even higher and estate agent Marsh & Parsons has sold a 4,000 square foot house on Clarendon Road for £12 million.
-On the garden squares, such as Elgin Crescent W11, prices range between £9 million and £12 million for a 4,000 square foot house.
-In the heart of Holland Park, however, Sir Richard Branson paid £26 million for his home.
+On Addison Crescent W14, where Simon Cowell has a home, prices start at about 8 million, and prices in Ilchester Place W14, which backs on to Holland Park, are even higher.
+Marsh & Parsons recently sold a 4,000sqft house on Clarendon Road for 12 million.
+On the garden squares, such as Elgin Crescent W11, prices range between 9 million and 12 million for a 4,000 square foot house.
+In the heart of Holland Park, however, Sir Richard Branson paid 26 million for his home.

-The rental market starts at around £300 per week, for which you can rent a studio flat on Elsham Road, close to High Street Kensington and Shepherd's Bush.
-A typical one-bedroom flat in a period conversion, like those found in Blenheim Crescent W11 will typically rent at a level between £425 and £550 per week and at Norland Square W11, for those with access to communal gardens, we have seen one-bedroom apartments secure as much as £650 per week.
-Two-bedroom flats around 600-700 sq ft available to rent in a conversion on Holland Road or Upper Addison Gardens can let for between £480 and £575 a week, but in Oakwood Court W11 the rent can be upward of £800.
-Rent for those lateral spaces found in the Holland Park Villas can range significantly but it's rare to find a two-bedroom apartment, around 1000 sqft, for less than £1,000 per week.
+The rental market starts at around 300pw, for which you can rent a studio flat on Elsham Road, close to High Street Kensington and Shepherd's Bush.
+A typical one-bedroom flat in a period conversion, like those found in Blenheim Crescent W11, will rent at a level between 425 and 550pw and at Norland Square W11, for those with access to communal gardens, we have seen one-bedroom apartments secure as much as 650pw.
+Two-bedroom flats around 600-700sqft available to rent in a conversion on Holland Road or Upper Addison Gardens can let for between 480 and 575pw, but in Oakwood Court W11 the rent can be upward of 800pw.
+Rent for those lateral spaces found in the Holland Park Villas can range significantly but it's rare to find a two-bedroom apartment, around 1000sqft, for less than 1,000pw.

-Houses to let start from about £700 a week on Hippodrome Mews W11, rising to £895per week for a two-bedroom house in Abbotsbury Close W14 and in Woodsford Square, moments from Addison Crescent where Simon Cowell has a home, rents start at about £1600 per week, and often climb to between £1600 & £2000 per week depending on the standard of finish.
-On Abbotsbury Road W14 four-bedroom family houses, which are very popular with financiers from America and Italy, let for between £1,800 and £2,500 per week.
-For five-bedroom houses to let in Holland Park, estate agent Marsh & Parsons let homes on Lansdowne Road for £4,500 per week.
+Houses to let start from about 700pw on Hippodrome Mews W11, rising to 895pw for a two-bedroom house in Abbotsbury Close W14, and in Woodsford Square, moments from Addison Crescent where Simon Cowell has a home, rents start at about 1600pw, often climbing to 2000pw depending on the standard of finish.
+On Abbotsbury Road W14 four-bedroom family houses, which are very popular with financiers from America and Italy, let for between 1,800 and 2,50pw.
+For five-bedroom houses to let in Holland Park, estate agent Marsh & Parsons markets homes on Lansdowne Road at around 4,500pw.Read more

 What else can you expect from Holland Park?

-Holland Park itself is not only a haven for families and dog walkers but also for music-phenatics, thanks to it's well-renowned opera which runs about 50 performances a year.
+Holland Park itself is not only a haven for families and dog walkers but also for music-fanatics, thanks to itswell-renowned opera which runs about 50 performances a year.
 Avondale Park has tennis courts and riding stables, and Kensington Leisure Centre has squash courts, five-a-side pitches, and a gym.
-For those seeking a slightly more leisurely pursuit, the area is blessed with wonderful boutiques and delis, including Lidgates; a local butcher which has been running for 150 years selling 30 different types of sausage.
+For those seeking a slightly more leisurely pursuit, the area is blessed with wonderful boutiques and delis, including Lidgates;a local butcher which has been running for 150 years and sells 30 different types of sausage.

-Restaurants include Anthony Worrall Thompson's Notting Grill and The Belvedere, which was once the summer ballroom to the Jacobean mansion standing in the middle of Holland Park, but now sells superb cuisine in delightful surroundings.
-There are plenty of pubs and gastropubs in the area too, including The Mitre, which has an extensive menu and a wide variety of lagers on tap; The Ladbroke Arms which sells real ale and has a very long wine list and an impressive selection of single malts; and The Prince of Wales, which is an old-fashioned pub that often plays host to barbecues.
-The Academy is a pub-cum-gallery and is popular, not just for the live music, but also the regular art exhibitions.
+Restaurants of note include The Belvedere, which was once the summer ballroom to the Jacobean mansion standing in the middle of Holland Park, but now sells superb cuisine in delightful surroundings.
+There are plenty of pubs and gastropubs in the area too, including The Mitre, which has an extensive menu and a wide variety of lagers on tap; and The Ladbroke Arms which sells real ale and has a very long wine list and an impressive selection of single malts.
+The Academy is a pub and gallery and is popular, not just for the live music, but also the regular art exhibitions.

-Holland Park itself takes its name from Holland House which, built in 1605, was named after an early owner, Henry, Earl of Holland.
 Holland House and the surrounding grounds that we now know as Holland Park have had an eventful history, from heralding social and political intrigue, to a 19th century feature in Harper's New Monthly Magazine as a host for the contemporary social and literary glitterati.
-The area also fell victim to WWII bombing that left the original Holland House devastated, leading to a Jacobean-style renovation that resulted in the Holland House that we know today.
+The area also fell victim to WWII bombing that left the original Holland House devastated, leading to a Jacobean-style renovation that resulted in the House we know today.
 The legacy of Holland House now sees it operate as the London Holland Park youth hostel, with an exhibition space in The Orangery and a gallery space in the former Icehouse.
-The summer really brings Holland House to life as it acts as the backdrop to summer festivities including the Opera Holland Park Season and the grounds further provide sporting facilities, including a cricket pitch/football oval and 6 tennis courts.
+The summer really brings Holland House to life as it acts as the backdrop to summer festivities including the Opera Holland Park Season and thegroundsfurther provide sporting facilities, including a cricket pitch/football oval and 6 tennis courts.

-As one of the premier estate agents selling properties in the Holland Park area, Marsh & Parsons prides itself on its local know how.
-From the best schools in the area to the finest boutiques, bars and restaurants and the cost of a resident's parking permit, staff at Marsh & Parsons have their finger firmly on the local pulse.
+As one of the premier estate agents selling properties in the Holland Park area, Marsh & Parsons prides itself on its local know-how.
+From the best schools in the area to the finest boutiques, bars and restaurants, and the cost of a resident's parking permit, agents at Marsh & Parsons have their finger firmly on the local pulse.